FruitbatM/trail-run-adventures/TESTING.md

     <h2 align="center"><img src="readme-files/testing/lighthouse/contact_mobile.jpg" alt="lighthouse test" target="_blank" width="40%" height="40%"></h2>
 </details>

 The results are somewhat lower for Performance and  Accessibility.
-For accessibility primarily due to heading elements not being in a sequentially-descending order (h4 & h5).
-Also, footer links don't have Links do not have a discernible name.
-Accessibility is now improved on all pages and I will further working on improving this.
+For accessibility primarily due to heading elements not being in a sequentially-descending order (h4 & h5) and also, footer links don't have Links do not have a discernible name.
+Accessibility is now improved on all pages and I will further work on improving this.

 The main issues for Performance, primarily on mobile devices is due to the type and size of the images, unused CSS and JS CDNs.
 The performance results are overall satisfying as the website is heavy loaded with the content.